-43 killed, mainly retirees, in French bus-truck collision
+43 killed, mainly retirees, in French bus-truck crash

 Puisseguin, France — A French investigator says it’s far too early to know the cause of a fiery crash between a truck and a bus full of retirees that killed 43 people Friday morning — France’s deadliest road accident in more than 30 years.